hibtc/cpymad/doc/index.rst

 MadX has its own proprietary scripting language and is usually launched from the command line.
 Further information about MadX can be found at http://cern.ch/mad.

+The source is available at https://github.com/pymad/pymad

+Bugs can be reported at https://github.com/pymad/pymad/issues

 Contents:
 =========